signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/9-sales-tax-in-exlow.md

 ![medium](@site/static/img/media/image742.png)

-- **Tax calculation framework:** Enable/disable the framework.
+- **Tax calculation framework:**<br/>
+Enable/disable the framework.
 If activated, the user can select whether to use standard D365 FO tax setup or send the transaction to the Tax calculation service.

+- **Calculation Method:**<br/>
-- **Calculation Method:** The calculation method lets you decide whether which tax calculation method to use the per legal entity.<br/>
+The calculation method lets you decide whether which tax calculation method to use the per legal entity.<br/>
 **Standard** – Use D365FO tax setup to calculate sales tax.<br/>
 **Microsoft Sales Tax Calculation Service** – Use tax calculation service to calculate sales tax.<br/>

-- **Display method:**
+- **Display method:**<br/>
 The display method in ExFlow controls how changes to a transaction, which could trigger a sales tax update, are indicated.<br/>
 For example, if a user modifies the amount on an invoice line, ExFlow can indicate that the sales tax might be impacted, although it hasn’t yet been sent to the tax calculation service.<br/>